 : the best known rugby league referee sued

 Alan Jones, Australia's most sued broadcaster, for suggesting some of his decisions were bad and collected a $90,000 payout.

 : has sued most outlets over the years and reputedly received truckloads in payouts which built various pools, tennis courts and new wings in his homes.
 Peter Haertsch:

 over a report in August 2009 which alleged the professor had been responsible for a Gold Coast meter maid's "botched'" breast augmentation.
 The report also incorrectly alleged Dr Haertsch had been banned from practising in Queensland.

-: the former Detective-Sergeant and One Nation candidate for the federal seat of Chisholm won $40,000 damages from Steve Price in the Magistrate's Court after the then-3AW jock said the following after the WA election: "Watch the parasites now come out of the woodwork - the whingeing, whining loonies we exposed last time, the gun nuts, the no-hopers, the Johns of Brighton and Ces Hesses of this world."
-The highest possible defo payout in the Magistrates Court is: $40,000.Derryn Hinch
+: the former Detective-Sergeant and One Nation candidate for the federal seat of Chisholm won $40,000 damages from Steve Price in the Magistrate's Court in 2001 after the then-3AW jock said the following after the WA election: "Watch the parasites now come out of the woodwork - the whingeing, whining loonies we exposed last time, the gun nuts, the no-hopers, the Johns of Brighton and Ces Hesses of this world."
+The highest possible defo payout in the Magistrates Court at the time was: $40,000.Derryn Hinch

 : the 3AW Drive time shock jock sued Steve Price, the former 2UE Drive time shock jock for comments he made on a Today Tonight

 program suggesting that Hinch was a drunk following on-air revelation made by Hinch that former test cricketer David Hookes had separated from his wife before he died.
-Both broadcasters worked for Southern Cross Broadcasting, so the action was a lose-lose situation for the company and Hinch settled out of court.Greg Hodge
+Both broadcasters worked for Southern Cross Broadcasting, so the action was a lose-lose situation for the company and Hinch settled out of court.Joe Hockey:

 : the former Australian national swim coach sued